 Be Wary of What You Post

-Unfortunately, there is no erase button on the Internet; any comment or image you post online will remain there indefinitely because removing the original does not erase any copies produced by others.
-You can’t “take back” a statement you wish you hadn’t said, and you can’t get rid of that awkward selfie you snapped at a party.
-Don’t post anything on the internet that you wouldn’t want your mother or a potential employer to see.
+Unfortunately, there is no erase button on the Internet; you can’t “take back” a statement you wish you hadn’t said, and you can’t get rid of that awkward selfie you snapped at a party.
+This is why you should take great care and don’t post anything on that you wouldn’t want your mother or a potential employer to see.